sosli86/cello_rewrite/Readme.md

 ### Almost complete and mostly tested
 #### cello_mvc.CelloCryptog.ContractKeyring:
 stores encrypted and unencrypted contract keys and member public keys, along with functions for encrypting and decrypting contract messages, encrypting asymmetric contract keys, and enumerating contract membership.
-*At the moment, we are transitioning to using the ContractKeyring to store most of the contract membership data instead of the database.
 *KEY BASE SHOULD BE ENCRYPTED FOR THE FINAL PROTOTYPE.

 #### cello_mvc.CelloCryptog.CelloKeyring: